utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Making your team profile public

 Before other Postman users can work with your team in a public workspace, your team needs to have a public team profile.
-A public team profile encourages other users to collaborate with you in a public workspace, allows you to ask for contributions and gather feedback, and increases your API's discovery in search results.
+A public team profile encourages other users to collaborate with you in a public workspace, enables you to ask for contributions and gather feedback, and increases your API's discovery in search results.
 A public team profile also shows up on the [Public API Network](https://www.postman.com/explore).

 To make your [team profile](https://go.postman.co/settings/team/general) public, do the following: